awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 **Code**

 .. literalinclude:: dynamodb.java2.update_item.main.txt
-   :dedent: 8
+   :dedent: 4
    :language: java

 See the :sdk-examples-java-dynamodb:`complete example <UpdateItem.java>` on GitHub.

 .. _dynamodb-delete-item:

-Delete an Existing Item in a Table
+Delete an existing item in a table
 ==================================

 You can delete an item that exists in a table by using the |ddbclient|'s